 No, Durian and Jackfruit are not related.
-On a cursory look, they appear to be the same with its spiked exterior and green texture.
-But the similarities between the two ends there.
+On a cursory look, they appear to be the same with their spiked exterior and green texture.
+But the similarities between the two end there.

-On average, the jackfruits are way bigger than durians and easy to distinguish than durians.
+On average, the jackfruits are way bigger than durians and easy to distinguish from durians.
 Botanically, durian is a part of the Mallow family, whereas jackfruit belongs to the Mulberry family.

 Overall, the jackfruits are more popular and well known than durians, and you may more commonly mistake durian to be jackfruit but not the other way around.